This post may contain some affiliate links which means we can earn commission at no extra cost to you.

-Visiting the Baths of Aphrodite might be on your list for things to do in Cyprus.
+Visiting the Baths of Aphrodite might be on your list of things to do in Cyprus.
 Find out why and how exactly you should explore the area, and see what else this gorgeous part of the country has to offer!

+In Greek mythology, Aphrodite was the Goddess of love and beauty.
 Along the southeast part of the coast, lies a rock known as Aphrodite’s Rock.
 Legend has it that the Goddess was born here, so it’s another famous landmark in Cyprus.

 It is said that she bathed in the little pool, now known as the Baths of Aphrodite.